open-make/AIRtrack-rebuilt/02_material_and_methods/01_protocols/orderlist.md

 ### Measurement of the plexiglasbox:

+Mostafa recommended 1 cm and workshop used 0,8cm
 #### 20x24x3 ( as in Paper, on the website is 20x 20):
 all in cm and 1 cm thick:
 - 2 times: 24x 20